jedld/roadsafe_android/README.md

 as the front-end and a backend service that computes for the risk factor and serves to query the DRIVER platform data (https://github.com/jedld/roadsafe_service.git).

-The DRIVER platform is a service provided by the Philippine Department of Transportation and Communications with the partnership of World Bank and Grab and other companies for reporting and exposing anonymized crash data.
+The DRIVER platform is a service provided by the DOTr with the partnership of World Bank and Grab and other companies for reporting and exposing anonymized crash data.
 For more information on the DRIVER platfrom see here: